Cité de l’innovation Sorbonne Université icon | Bjarke Ingels Group

 Cité de l’innovation Sorbonne Université gallery image | Bjarke Ingels Group

-Cité de l’innovation Sorbonne Université — The open space of the atrium and the public accessible recreational rooftop relinks the park and the square in a continuous green axis, following the original intensions of the masterplan.
+Cité de l’innovation Sorbonne Université — The open space of the atrium and the publicly accessible recreational rooftop relinks the park and the square in a continuous green axis, following the original intentions of the masterplan.

 Cité de l’innovation Sorbonne Université image | Bjarke Ingels Group